The Sekichou-shi stomped off in a huff.

 “This is good repair work.”

 Seikou must have done it.
 He’d been tutored under Shouran’s watchful eye.
-There should be no reason to question abilities like these.
+There was no reason to question abilities like these.

-Hishou picked up the porcelain bird and examined it.
+Hisho picked up the porcelain bird and examined it.
 It had heft and weight.
 A light skeet flew well and fast, too well and fast for the archers to hit.
-A certain degree of mass was necessary, but also with the based hollowed out a bit to increase the drag and time aloft.
+A certain degree of mass was necessary, but also with the base hollowed out a bit to increase the drag and time aloft.

 This was the prototypical shape of a skeet in its initial stages.